mailbox171/fctfoke-v04/readme.md

    200-core

-They are arrenged in a LAYERED ARCHITECTURE, with 100-fr being the bottom layer Therefore, PLEASE CREATE IN ORDER, AND DESTROY IN REVERSE ORDER
+They are arranged in a LAYERED ARCHITECTURE, with 100-fr being the bottom layer.

+Therefore, PLEASE CREATE IN ORDER, AND DESTROY IN REVERSE ORDER

-   Create      100-fr   -->  200-core
+   Create:        100-fr          -->     200-core

-   Destroy    200-core -->  100-fr
+   Destroy:      200-core     -->     100-fr

 ### Terraform VARIABLE SCOPES